mikhailshilkov/mikhailio-hugo/content/2018/04/azure-functions-cold-starts-in-numbers/index.md

 ---
 title: "Azure Functions: Cold Starts in Numbers"
 date: 2018-04-24
-tags: ["Azure", "Azure Functions", "Serverless", "Performance", "Cold Start"]
+tags: ["Azure", "Azure Functions", "Serverless", "Performance", "Cold Starts"]
 ---

 Auto-provisioning and auto-scalability are the killer features of Function-as-a-Service